NEU-SNS/intl-iot/README.md

 # Information Exposure From Consumer IoT Devices

-This site contains analysis code accompanying the paper "Information Exposure From Consumer IoT Devices: A Multidimensional, Network-Informed Measurement Approach," in proceedings of the ACM Internet Measurement Conference 2019 (IMC 2019), October 2019, Amsterdam, Netherlands.
+This site contains analysis code accompanying the paper "Information Exposure From Consumer IoT Devices: A Multidimensional, Network-Informed Measurement Approach" in proceedings of the ACM Internet Measurement Conference 2019 (IMC 2019), October 2019, Amsterdam, Netherlands.

-The official paper page can be found at https://moniotrlab.ccis.neu.edu/imc19/.
-The page contains instructions for requesting access to the full dataset.
+The official paper can be found at https://moniotrlab.ccis.neu.edu/imc19/.
+The site also contains instructions for requesting access to the full dataset.

 The testbed code and documentation can be found at https://moniotrlab.ccis.neu.edu/tools/.
 Currently, it is deployed at both Northeastern University and Imperial College London.

 ![GitHub Logo](lab.png)
+Figure 1: The IoT Lab at Northeastern University.

 ## File Structure
-Each subfolder shows samples of processing each pcap file for destination, encryption, and content analysis.
+Each subfolder shows samples for processing pcap files for destination, encryption, and content analysis.

 - `README.md` - this file.
 - `moniotr/` - code to automate experiments.